Alzheimer's Disease Center > Frequently Asked Questions

 Absolutely!
-All participation in research is voluntary and you can withdraw at any time with no repercussion.
+All participation in research is voluntary, and you can withdraw at any time without repercussion.

 Is there any payment for the study participant?

-Some studies do pay participants, but not all studies pay.
-The study coordinator will let you know at the time of your enrollment if there is payment to participants.
+Some studies do compensate participants.
+The study coordinator will let you know at the time of your enrollment if you will receive compensation.

 Can you be enrolled in more than one study at a time?

-It depends.
 Some studies are purely observational and some include treatment.
 Depending on the study, you may be able to participate in an observational study and a treatment study at the same time.
 However, you can only be enrolled in one treatment study at a time.

 What is the difference between being seen in the KU ADC Memory Care Clinic and the Research Office?

-The Memory Care Clinic is a pay for service medical clinic in which your insurance may be billed for the services or you may pay out of pocket.
-The Research Office is a research facility and does not charge for the visits and does not notify your insurance of the visits.
+The Memory Care Clinic is a pay-for-service medical clinic in which your insurance may be billed for the services or you may pay out of pocket.
+The Research Center is a research facility and does not charge for the visits.

 If I am participating in a study, am I then considered a "patient" of the clinician I see at the KU ADC?

-No. When participating in a study, you are considered a research study subject or participant.
+No. When participating in a study, you are considered a research subject or participant.
 Only if you see a clinican in the Memory Care Clinic, are you considered a patient of that clinician.